 An Inclusive Multistakeholder Initiative for a Digital Europe

-As the European Union navigates a rapidly evolving geopolitical landscape, with cybersecurity and the disruptive role of AI taking center stage, the 5th annual European Cyber Agora Conference returns on October 22-23, 2025, at the Microsoft Technology Center in Brussels.
+As the European Union navigates a rapidly evolving geopolitical landscape, with cybersecurity and the disruptive role of AI taking center stage, the 5th annual European Cyber Agora Conference returned on October 22-23, 2025, at the Microsoft Technology Center in Brussels.
 Building on past successes, this conference remains a pivotal platform for cross-sectoral dialogue and collaboration, bringing together experts from EU institutions, national governments, cybersecurity agencies, civil society, academia, and industry to address key challenges at the intersection of technology, policy, and geopolitics.

 with key policymakers and industry leaders